 Jon Paul Morosi reports that the Pittsburgh Pirates are casting a wide net for relief pitching help, mentioning that Jason Frasor, Octavio Dotel, and Koji Uehara are all on the list, as well as a dozen others.
 This is the first we’ve heard that the Pirates were interested in acquiring Frasor, although over the off-season we heard them mentioned as being interested in bringing Dotel back.
 We’ve also recently heard that they were interested in Uehara, among other relievers.
 The relief pitching market is flooded, and is a buyer’s market right now.
 That could allow the Pirates to get a strong bullpen arm without having to give up much in return.

-Morosi also adds that the Pirates are looking for a bat, but aren’t clos...
+Morosi also adds that the Pirates are looking for a bat, but aren’t close to anything.

 Tim started Pirates Prospects in 2009 from his home in Virginia, which was 40 minutes from where Pedro Alvarez made his pro debut in Lynchburg.
 That year, the Lynchburg Hillcats won the Carolina League championship, and Pirates Prospects was born from Tim's reporting along the way.
 The site has grown over the years to include many more writers, and Tim has gone on to become a credentialed MLB reporter, producing Pirates Prospects each year, and will publish his 11th Prospect Guide this offseason.
 He has also served as the Pittsburgh Pirates correspondent for Baseball America since 2019.
 Behind the scenes, Tim is an avid music lover, and most of the money he gets paid to run this site goes to vinyl records.